 The West of England Academic Health Science Network (AHSN) and the South West AHSN are working in collaboration with Southwest Operational Delivery Network to improve the outcomes for premature babies across the region through a new neonatal care bundle: PERIPRem.
-We are working with Health Innovation Network (HIN), British Association of Perinatal Medicine (BAPM) and other organisations to ensure the PERIPrem bundle is at the forefront of innovation and the latest evidence.
+We are working with Health Innovation Network (HIN), British Association of Perinatal Medicine (BAPM) and other organisations to ensure the PERIPrem bundle is at the forefront of innovation and research.

 PERIPrem is a collaboration following the merger of two successful Evidence into Practice bids put forward by UHBristol and Weston and Great Western Hospital Swindon Trusts.
 Following the 2019 Evidence into Practice call both trusts put forward optimisation of the preterm infant QI interventions.
 The result is the development of the ground breaking PERIPrem Care Bundle now being rolled out across the South West of England region